mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 Below are the steps to set up the sheet:

-if you face any issues or have any suggestions to improve this tool, create a ticket at https://github.com/mithunmanohar/woocommerce-orders-google-sheets-integration/issues

 # 1. Set up WooCommerce REST API in your WordPress website:

 Steps can be found here: https://github.com/woocommerce/woocommerce/wiki/Getting-started-with-the-REST-API#generate-keys .
 You need to provide the API key and API secret generated from this step in the Google sheet.